Anello-Photonics/docs-A1/getting_started.rst

 See Advanced configuration and Anello Python Program detailed descriptions.

-The GNSS antennae should be placed on the roof the vehicle.
+The GNSS antennae should be placed on the roof of the vehicle.
 The primary GNSS antenna is labelled GPS1 on the back of the A-1.
 GPS1 must be connected for proper system operation.
 GPS2 is optional.

-If the primary antennae is placed directly above the IMU, this results in the simplest lever-arm configuration and in most cases can be skipped over. **Avoid** placing the antennae on significantly curved surfaces as this will reduce the available sky view of the Antennae.  **Do not place the antennae inside the vehicle or underneath other things (especially metal) as this will significantly reduce the GNSS signal quality.**
+If the primary antennae is placed directly above the IMU, this results in the simplest lever-arm configuration.
+**Avoid** placing the antennae on significantly curved surfaces as this will reduce the available sky view of the Antennae.  **Do not place the antennae inside the vehicle or underneath other things (especially metal) as this will significantly reduce the GNSS signal quality.**